zchee/golang-wiki/Gardening.md

 * is it a duplicate?
 Close it, referencing the dup.
 * is it a Question rather than a bug?
 Close it and reply with something like "For questions about Go, see https://golang.org/wiki/Questions."
 * is the subject the correct format?
-It start with the package name and a colon, "net/http: fix crash in Server during foo operation"
+It should start with the package path and a colon: "net/http: fix crash in Server during foo operation"
 * is it in a subrepo?
 Set the milestone to "Unreleased".
 Unless it's a subrepo that goes into a release, like godoc or http2.

 ### WaitingForReply